 And while death by VSAD isn’t nearly as grueling as most people might imagine and can actually be peaceful–dehydration changes body chemistry, leading to drowsiness and kidney failure–the process has its discomforts.
 Dry mouth is common.
 Some people experience hunger pangs initially or agitation or delirium near the end.
 John Rehm received the standard relief measures, including mouth swabs, lotion on parched lips, and low doses of morphine.

 There are no good statistics on how many people give up food and water to die faster, though it’s not unusual for hospice doctors to see the occasional case.
 The only published study on the question surveyed 307 hospice nurses in Oregon.
 Forty-one percent said they’d had at least one patient who wanted to take this route, and most followed through.

 It’s a small sample, skewed by geography.
-Oregon takes a more lenient view of these things than do many places in America.
-More people there sign advance directives and enroll in hospice than in the U.S. as a whole, and it was the first state to legalize physician-assisted suicide.
+Oregon takes a more lenient view of these things than do many places in the U.S. More people there sign advance directives and enroll in hospice than in the nation as a whole, and it was the first state to legalize physician-assisted suicide.

 But it’s worth noting that, according to this study at least, more people opted for death by fasting than by a doctor’s prescription.
 Many patients naturally lose their appetite at the very end of life.
 By choosing to fast to death, some simply may be following a biological imperative.

 Diane Rehm does not see her husband’s decision that way but as a forced choice because he had no alternative.
 After the quiet revelation on her show, she turned up on NBC News calling for aid-in-dying laws “in every state across the country, in every city, in every county.”
 She said her husband felt “betrayed” by his doctor, who couldn’t help him die more quickly.